 What to Do with the Money You Save

 First and foremost, you should use the money you save from Dry January to pay off debt, especially credit cards with high interest rates.
 As we come to the end of the holiday season, you may have accumulated some holiday debt buying gifts, traveling, etc. Dry January is an opportunity to correct that.

 Additionally, you can put some of the money in your emergency fund or retirement accounts to get closer to your savings goals.
 Of course, if you still have money leftover after paying off your credit card and putting some into savings, you can spend a little on yourself as a reward!

 There are so many benefits from Dry January.
 Give it a try and you will see a positive change in your health and money!

 If you struggle to pay off debt, ACCC can help.
-Call one of our certified credit counselors at 800-769-3571.
+Schedule a free credit counseling session today.